III B Society

-Management with handling and accounting of goods turns human, fauna, flora, material resources into
+Management with handling and accounting of goods turns human, fauna, flora and material resources

-products for use with added value.
-People have to employ mental and physical labor as needed human
+into products for use with added value.
+People have to employ mental and physical labor as needed

-resources require years of teaching, training and experience, needed fauna and flora require extensive
+human resources require years of training and experience, needed fauna and flora laborious cultivation

-cultivation and needed materials are mostly not readily available, but of natural state, scarce, scattered,
+and needed materials elaborate workmanship, are mostly not readily available, but of natural state,

 needs to ever increasing demands, commercializing and dominating all aspects of life.

-b2,4) Costs are corporate operational fixed-variable and public transactional for eg political-legal
+a2,4) Costs are fixed-variable operational and public transactional for eg political-legal frameworks,

-b2,5) Economic phenomena as human actions are qualitatively and quantitatively depictable by eg ac-
+a2,5) Economic phenomena as human actions are qualitatively and quantitatively depictable by eg